tborowy/egghead-exercises/README.md

 ##Exercise 31 : Injectors

 ##Summary
-Application displays song details with two modes o **sing** and **fake**.
-After clicking **sing** you should see `But you did not have to cut me off...
-But you treat me like a stranger ...` fragment.
-In the second case, you should see `Buuuuuuuuuuuuuut you niah niah blah bla ...`
+Application should display song details and two buttons `Sing` and `Fake`.
+The application at this moment is not working correctly, the song is not displayed and the buttons are not working.
+Your job is to bind values from the `Song` factory to the proper models in the view using the `$injector`.

 ##Goals
-Your task is to remove `Song` attribute from `SongCtrl` and use injector so that the application behaves in the same way.
+* use $injector to get the data from `Song` factory.
+* bind `author`, `title`, `sing` and `fake` factory properties to the relevant controller fields.

 ##Before you start, please refer to:
 * [angularjs-injectors](https://egghead.io/lessons/angularjs-injectors)